-Considers the historical development of Western music, including various musical styles and periods and the contributions of key composers, conductors, and performers in shaping the Western musical tradition.
+MUSI 124 considers the historical development of Western music, including various musical styles and periods and the contributions of key composers, conductors, and performers in shaping the Western musical tradition.
 Emphasizes concepts, structure, musical idioms, and aesthetics.
 Prerequisite: Place into ENGL 101.
 [T]